Basics for ice cream production

 Creamy sesame honey ice cream During production in the ice cream machine

 Some say you should Always prepare fresh ice cream and eat.
-The ice cream that is not eaten that day can be defrosted again and, if produced hygienically, can be stored in the refrigerator for a few days until the ice cream machine is started up again to freeze the ice cream again.
-I can understand this very well from the quality, but from ecological viewI cannot condone this course of action.
-I still find ice cream that has been stored for a long time very tasty.
-But everyone has to decide that for himself.
+The ice cream that is not eaten that day can be defrosted again and stored in the refrigerator for a few days until you start the ice cream machine again to freeze the ice cream again.
+I can understand that from the quality very well, but from ecological point of view, I can not approve of this approach.
+I find ice cream stored for a long time still very tasty.
+But everyone must decide for themselves.

 Ice cream ingredients glossary